gnhen/SkyDrop/README.md

 # What is this?

-SkyDrop is an open source, lightweight, cross platform AirDrop Flask server.
+SkyDrop is an open source, lightweight, cross platform AirDrop server.

 It takes a URL request, gathers the contents, and hosts it on the index page for easy copying and sharing.